 - A need to adequately adjust for differences in valve type

 For a 90-second video in which Dr. Kapadia discusses which TAVR patients are candidates for the Sentinel device, click here.
+For a five-minute video of Dr. Kapadia discussing the Sentinel approval more broadly, see the “Cerebral Protection in TAVR” video here.

 Illustration of Sentinel device courtesy of Claret Medical, Inc.